 - Not much story

-- So-so graphics, sound and voice acting
+- So-so graphics, sound, and voice acting

 Whether or not you like LOTR:WN probably depends on what you’re looking for.
 It was a long time coming to the Mac and that may have heightened expectations for something special.
 LOTR:WN is an action RPG hack-and-slash game, and while it provides plenty of gameplay within that genre, it doesn’t add anything new.
-And while the potential was there for a new story in the LOTR franchise, there’s not much there there either.
+And while the potential was there for a new story in the LOTR franchise, there’s not much there either.

 Your characters are one dimensional, and the story really only serves to move you from battle to battle.
-While it’s fun to see and explore some familiar and new terrain and characters, the limited nature of that exploration limits the game’s ability to appeal to those interested in more than killing orcs.
-If you need a new hack-and-slash game to fill your gaming needs, LOTR:WN fits the bill; if you’re looking for story, characters and more of the LOTR magic, well, part two of The Hobbit is coming out soon.
+While it's fun to see and explore some familiar and new terrain and characters, the limited nature of that exploration limits the game’s ability to appeal to those interested in more than killing orcs.
+If you need a new hack-and-slash game to fill your gaming needs, LOTR:WN fits the bill; if you’re looking for a story, characters and more of the LOTR magic, well, part two of The Hobbit is coming out soon.